PROJECT: Finding the Finance: Climate compatible development in Asian cities

 The research team defined three principal criteria for climate compatible development in cities:

 - Adequate adaptation measures within cities to safeguard vulnerable urban areas

 - A reduced energy consumption footprint of cities to mitigate global climate change

 - Sustainable urban development that upholds the cities’ elementary functions in times of rapid and unplanned urbanisation and notwithstanding a lack of sufficient environmental awareness in the general population.

-The outcomes of this research will set the selected cities in India, Indonesia and the Philippines on a strategic path to achieve these goals.
+The outcomes of this research have set the selected cities in India, Indonesia and the Philippines on a strategic path to achieve these goals.
 The cities are Gurgaon and Pune in India, Cagayan de Oro in the Philippines, and Kupang in Indonesia.

 The research is currently underway, using science-based stakeholder dialogues as a core part of the methodology.
 A series of workshops have been held in the case study cities, and data collection and analysis is underway.
 The first research outputs are outlined below; further policy papers, blogs and academic articles are to come.